ericodle/GINSA/README.md

 # Prerequisites
 ## Install Python3
 GINSA was developed using the Python(3) programming language.
-Installing Python3 is therefore required to run GINSA.
+Installing Python3 is therefore required to use this tool.
 Python3 can be downloaded here: https://www.python.org/downloads/

 ## For Mac users